telamon/survive.click/README.md

 They need to be given free access to clean fresh data.

-If we think of the combined super computer mentioned above, as an ant colony it is easier to imagine a self organizing hyper system.
+If we think of the combined super computer mentioned above as an ant colony, it is easier to imagine a self-organising hyper system.

 This game is but one type of ant that inhabits the imagined hive.
 It has a single purpose to generate cryptograpihcally unique data (pebbles) in order to survive.
 The game itself is so small that it requires virtually zero resources and can sustain itself on the scraps left by our digital society.

-**Next step** is to design the 'collector'-ant who's sole purpose will be to collect pebbles, anonymize them and attach labels on 'where' and 'when' it was collected,
+**Next step** is to design the 'collector'-ant whose sole purpose will be to collect pebbles, decrypt them and attach labels on 'where' and 'when' it has been collected-

 In other words enriching the data with real business value.

 **Final problem**
 How do we deliver the data to our analysts within timing constraints?

 As it turns out, we're lucky!
 This problem has already been solved by our brilliant neighbours, they call it the [hypercore](https://github.com/mafintosh/hypercore).
 It's in a another type of decentralized crypto feed that excels at distribution.

-I plan to design the collector-program to record the enriched statements in such feeds.
+I plan to design the collector-ant to record the enriched statements in such feeds.

 ```
 This will give our analysts unrestricted and immediate access to a stream of clean data.